-I use a huge range of animal and insect materials in my work for Stoned Affection, and they all come from different sources!
-Ethical is subjective and means different things to different people, so I shall do my best to describe the ins and outs here.
+I use a huge range of animal and insect materials in my work for Stoned Affection, and they all come from different sources.

 Animal materials come from several different places and countries.
-I mostly source bones in the UK & Germany, mummified specimens from Indonesia and Java.
+I source bones in the UK & Germany, and mummified specimens from suppliers in Java, Indonesia.

 Most items I purchase already prepared but sometimes I clean and preserve from raw.

-Nothing is ever taken from the wild and I do not use protected or endangered species.
+I do not use protected or endangered species, and nothing is ever taken directly from the wild unless via pest control, unprotected or found dead.
 I relax, pin and set all the specimens you see in the shop.

 Everything I raise is solely for the purpose of enjoying them as living creatures.
 I love to document each stage of their lives & use this to educate and inform people.
 I do not euthanise any of my own creatures.
 If they are in good condition when they die, I will frame them or use them in other things (like domes) - if they are in bad condition I will use the wings.